kitten/fluorine/docs/introduction/concepts.md

 ## <a id='actions-and-thunks'></a>[Actions and Thunks](#actions-and-thunks)

 As you've just read, actions abstract mutations to our data.
-In Flux frameworks actions are plain objects.
+They are plain objects that describe our intent to mutate data.

 Traditionally they carry a *key* that allows reducers to identify the action that should be carried out.